Last Updated: 7/6/2018

 I had hoped to be important enough one day to be permitted an

-airborne whizz in one of the latrines I had helped design and install, but
+airborne whizz in one of the latrines I had helped design and install, but alas,

-been preserved for future generations at the
+preserved for future generations at the

 The Jetstars were really short on range (despite the mid-wing, external fuel tanks which are more obvious in the 61-2489 picture below); thus our skilled NCO's went to remarkable lengths to make up for the weight of all the additions.
 (The nearly-500-pound APU installed in the tail (to provide power on the ground) was the biggest culprit.)
 All bulkheads were made of a lightweight, honeycomb composite.
-The formica covering the bulkheads and galley (flat cut regency walnut; I remember from having specified it on dozens of drawings, done manually, of course, since there was no such thing as CAD then) was sanded down to half its original thickness to save weight.
+The Formica covering the bulkheads and galley (flat cut regency walnut; I remember from having specified it on dozens of drawings, done manually, of course, since there was no such thing as CAD then) was sanded down to half its original thickness to save weight.
 Holes were drilled out of everything non-critical.
 Even the mirror in the restroom was made of lightweight plastic instead of glass.

 Because dimensions at altitude may be very different than those on the ground, aircraft interior design is a lot more complicated than one might imagine.
 Bulkheads, for instance, cannot be rigidly attached in more than one place.
 Designing a restroom door that will ensure privacy and open and shut easily both on the ground and at altitude can be a challenge.
 Legend has it that one of our aircraft was forced to make an unscheduled descent to allow the egress of the wife of a vice-president.